noncombatant/futils/src/main_help.md

 futils help sub-command
 ```

-For example, to get help for `apply`:
+For example, to get help for `map`:

 ```
-futils apply -h
+futils map -h
-futils help apply
+futils help map
 ```

 You can also invoke `futils` utilities directly, for example:

 ```
-apply -h
+map -h
 files -h
 ```